 10. A SHIFT TOWARDS REUSABILITY

-Many respondents touched on the rising focus on reusable goods.
+Many respondents touched on the rising focus on reusable goods as one of the biggest environmental trends in business.
 Farzan Dehmoubed of Lotus Trolley Bags felt that the biggest sustainability trend will be more and more people incorporating reusable products into their daily lives.
 The reusable bag market alone is projected to grow from $6 billion in 2019 to $10 billion in 2025, according to a recent Market Study Report

 Jenny Mae of Zero Waste Lifestyle System agreed, andfelt that the zero waste movement has been growing exponentially since its advent in 1980s and especially now in the 21st century where people are becoming more conscious shoppers.
 Millenials, particularly, are more sensitive to their carbon footprints so they will go to businesses that have sustainable programs such as recycling, reusing and creating compostable materials.
 Bulk bins are also becoming more widespread as people decry the ridiculousness of plastic packaging on everything.
 Zero waste shopping is a crucial positive trend for both businesses and consumers alike.
 This slowly changes the way we rely on plastic for every single material in our life.
 This shows that everyone from individuals to entrepreneurs responds well to the looming ecological challengers of our only home, Earth itself.
 Business who start packing or selling goods with little to no packaging will be able to survive the recycling crisis brought about by the abrupt stoppage of imported waste by China.
 They are also best able to evolve to changing consumer perceptions on packaging.